Gonzaga Duque

-Luís Gonzaga Duque Estrada, known as Gonzaga Duque (21 June 1863, Rio de Janeiro - 29 September 1911, Rio de Janeiro) was a Brazilian writer and critic.
-He was of Swedish descent on his father's side.
+Luís Gonzaga Duque Estrada (21 June 1863 – 29 September 1911), better known as Gonzaga Duque, was a Brazilian writer, historian and critic.

 Life and work

+He was of Swedish descent on his father's side.
 After completing his primary education, he enrolled at the prestigious Colégio Abílio, then studied at the Colégio Meneses Vieira.
 He completed his studies at the Colégio Paixão in Petrópolis.
 It would appear that he never attended a university.